Jump to content

 • ZMW Zambian Kwacha

-If you're a Canadian citizen planning to visit India, your first step is to obtain an Indian Visa for Canadian citizens.
+If you're a Canadian citizen planning to visit India, one of your first steps should be to apply for a visa.

 Do Canadian citizens need a visa to visit India?

 Yes, all Canadian citizens planning to travel to India need a visa to enter the country.
-This requirement is part of India's travel regulations, ensuring all visitors have the necessary authorization before they arrive in the country.
-Canadians cannot obtain an Indian visa on arrival and must apply for one before leaving their home country.
+Canadians can't get an Indian visa on arrival and must apply for one before leaving their home country.

 If you are a Canadian citizen with a military background, you are not eligible to apply for the India eVisa.
 You must contact the Indian Embassy to apply for a different visa.